 Wake up early and reward yourself with a traditional Viennese breakfast at Cafe Oberlaa-Stadthaus (Neuer Markt 16, A-1010) or Cafe Museum (Operngasse 7, A-1010) or the atmospheric Cafe Schwarzenberg (Kärntner Ring 17, 1010) to start your one day in Vienna like locals.
 Both suggested locations are in close proximity to your next destination.

 The locals not spending a lazy Sunday at home are either in church or at a matinée so that’s where you should be too.
 The top choices for you are the Sunday Mass in the Wiener Hofmusikkapelle featuring the famous Vienna Boys Choir or for those less religious, the Wiener Musikverein (photo), the famous location of the Viennese New Year’s concert.
 Another location worth checking out is the Wiener Konzerthaus.
-Alternatively, you can contact us at Dream, Book, and Travel and we will find the best concert in town for you.

 One day in Vienna itinerary – 2020 morning variant